 What’s with the logo?

-The idea for our logo came about after endless cups of coffee and chats about how we wanted The Crafty Pickle Co. to be different.
+The idea for our logo came about after endless cups of coffee (and pints) and chats about how we wanted The Crafty Pickle Co. to be different.
 Different in the sense of our mission, our marketing and the transparency of our products.
 Some might say the image is a bit shocking and unappetizing.
 But so is the endless amount of food that goes to waste each day and the amount of individuals that go to bed hungry each night.
-We strive to use unloved, mistreated produce to craft our delicious fermented products, while giving a percentage of our profits back to a cause we believe everyone should care about.
+We strive to use unloved, mistreated produce to craft our delicious fermented food products, while giving a percentage of our sales back to a cause we believe everyone should care about.
 As individuals of science, we will never make unsubstantiated health claims in regards to our products.
 So why are still sitting there and reading this?
 Go out there and try one of our products!

 We got your answers right here